just-deepshik/Captionize/README.md

 ## 🚀 Steps to Run the Project

-- 1️⃣ Clone the Repository
+- 1️⃣ Download the project files and dataset from the links provided above
-- 2️⃣ Install Dependencies
-- 3️⃣ Download Dataset
-- 4️⃣ Open the Notebook in Google Colab
+- 2️⃣ Open the Notebook in Google Colab
-- 5️⃣ Run Training & Evaluation
+- 3️⃣ Run Training & Evaluation
-- 6️⃣ Try the Interactive Caption Generator
+- 4️⃣ Try the Interactive Caption Generator

 ## 📈 Model Evaluation